A circular logo for The Housing Helpdesk with a house wearing a yellow headset in the center.

 By the end of Part 3, you’ll know how to build your "buyer folder" and what your financial roadmap looks like (how to partner with a lender, what costs to budget for, and how to avoid common pitfalls before you close).

 💡Need help?
-Contact us, we’re here to help!
+Contact us.
+We’re here to help!

 🏠 Start Over: The Housing Helpdesk